davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 #### Writing the Hand Class

-- This class should store an `ArrayList` of `Card`s, and also store a `Deck`, which represents all the `Card`s that have yet to be drawn by the dealer.
+- This class should store an `ArrayList` of `Card`s, and also store an instance variable `Deck`, which represents all the `Card`s that have yet to be drawn by the dealer.

 - Write a 1-argument constructor that takes as input a `Deck` object.
-Upon being called, it should remove the top two cards from the Deck, and add them to the hand.
+Upon being called, it should remove the top two cards from the Deck, and add them to the hand (that is, your `ArrayList` for this class.)

+- Write a 3-argument constructor that takes 2 Card objects, and a `Deck` object.
+Upon being called, it should add the two cards to the hand, and set the `Deck` object to your instance variable.

 - Notice that you are also given a constructor for "testing purposes."
 It's got a goofy looking syntax (note the `Card...` type input), which means it can input *any set of Cards*!
 This will be so useful to you for testing your `Hand` methods, because the only other way to add any Cards to your hand is to call `hit()`, and that's totally random!
 I'll show you how to use it to test your methods below!